 Antibiotics are one of the most common remedies for both people and dogs.
 However, many of us have our doubts about giving such drugs to a dog.
 When your dog becomes sick sometimes you just don’t know what to do.
 Of course, you want to find your K9 the best remedies available to ease their discomfort or sickness but you want to do it safely and effectively.
 Whether it is a minor injury or a simple ailment, these incidents call for immediate treatment.

 Can I give my dog antibiotics?
 Answer: Yes

 What are Antibiotics?

-Antibiotics is the generic term that refers to a type of drug primarily used to prevent or treat infection.
+Antibiotics is the generic term that refers to a type of drug primarily used to prevent or stop the spread of bacterial infection.
 It may be used to kill and eliminate harmful bacteria, or simply prevent its proliferation in the injured area.
 These are primary functions of antibiotics in the body for both people and dogs or pets in general.
 Antibiotics, such as Cefdinir, are something of a recent medical breakthrough.
 Only since post World War 2 have they started to become widely used and have contributed to increasing lifespans including those of canines.

 The goal in antibiotic therapy is to eliminate infection as fast as possible before your dog develops a tolerance to the medication.
 It is critical to administer the proper dosage as instructed by the directions.
 Maintain the medication for the prescribed period in order to see positive result.
 You shouldn’t stop antibiotic treatment early.

 Your dog may have some adverse reactions to the medication which is why you should always keep your veterinarian updated.
-This process may be scary for your dog.
+This process may be scary and stressful for your dog.
 Find ways to make the therapy period as easy as possible.
 Your doctor should be able to recommend other medications or food supplements to go along with the antibiotics.
 Depending on the severity of your dog’s condition, certain things might be refrained temporarily, like walking or contact with other pets.